 Does your business provide professional services to clients?
 Do you feel you have a robust client onboarding process?
-If you’re not currently using a client intake form, or if you’d like to find out how a better client intake form could help your business, here’s everything you need to know about using client intake forms for your service-based business.
+If you're not currently using a client intake form, or if you'd like to find out how a better client intake process could help your business, here's everything you need to know.

 What is a client intake form?